Velvet vs Upholstered Bed Frames: Which One Suits Your Style?

 • Velvet plays well with:

-• Layered textures like faux fur throws or satin pillows
+• Layered textures like faux fur and satin

 • Upholstered beds (non-velvet) match: